 johnhowes.uk is a personal website, started January 2020.
 Still in development!

 A few, not so random, facts.
-Name: John Howes.
+Name: John Howes, in case you couldn’t guess.

 A founder and continuing member of London Cycling Campaign.
 Amongst other activity to 2001: rides organiser for seven years, regular ‘stuffing evenings’ (magazine mail-out) supremo.
 Crew member for Bicycle Beano holidays over many years.

-Co-ordinator of Greenwich Friends of the Earth for a few years; spent ‘year off’ as volunteer at central office and running an independent youth version – originally Schools Eco-Action Group, renamed Youth Environmental Action.
+Co-ordinator of Greenwich Friends of the Earth for a few years.
+Spent ‘year off’ as volunteer at central FoE office and running an independent youth version – originally Schools Eco-Action Group, renamed to Youth Environmental Action.

-Finance/admin/IT variously at Directory of Social Change, Plantlife and other charities/voluntary groups, for 16 years.
-First stumbled into this line as “relief bookkeeper” at Friends of the Earth (and acted as temporary manager of their then new bookshop in the foyer of ‘Almost Free Theatre’ – later Books for a Change.)
+Worked in finance/admin/IT variously at Directory of Social Change, Plantlife and other charities/voluntary groups, for 16 years.
+First stumbled into this line as “relief bookkeeper” at Friends of the Earth (and acted as temporary manager of their then new bookshop in the foyer of ‘Almost Free Theatre’ – later Books for a Change).
 After a spell selling recycled paper, there were a couple of years freelance bookkeeping, mainly working with Lambeth and Southwark community groups.

 Also active for a number of years in worker co-operatives and housing co-ops, again mainly in Lambeth and Southwark.